Creating student personas and a module map

 - Create/reformat your content

 Refer to the How to develop a Flexible module page for comprehensive content creation guidance.

 For general questions about this process contact the Flex Team at email@example.com

 For tech support queries (e.g. questions about software, installation issues), contact Digital Technologies at firstname.lastname@example.org and for copyright/IP queries, contact the Library at email@example.com

 ABC Learning Design

 "ABC Learning Design is a high-energy, hands-on curriculum development workshop developed at UCL.
 In just 90 minutes, teaching teams work together to create a visual ‘storyboard’.
 The storyboard is made up of pre-printed cards representing the type and sequence of learning activities (both online and offline) required to meet the module or programme learning outcomes."

 The module map ('storyboard') task is a part of the ABC learning design methodology.
 It provides a structured, fast-paced approach to course design that helps ensure a clear learning pathway and a mix of learning types.
 The break-down of learning types and activities also helps to give teaching teams ideas for converting classroom-based activities into online tasks.

-The completed module map can then be finalised by the Learning Designer, providing a clear outline that will be used to create the structure of the NOW learning room and shared with students, so they know what to expect from their online module.
+The completed module map can then be finalised with the support of the Learning Designer, providing a clear outline to organise the development of the teaching and learning content in your NOW learning room.